 17.4 Update the Strengthening Rural Communities Resource Kit.

 Around 9,700 additional homes will be required to support future growth and provide for changing household types over the next 20 years.11 Changes to household structure and average household size mean that housing demand will remain strong.

 Developed in consultation with communities, local growth management strategies will analyse land suitability and local housing needs to direct development to the right locations.
 These strategies will enable communities to consider and assess the broader implications and consequences of identifying locations for future development.
 Further consultation will occur when rezonings are proposed for urban expansion or rural residential use.

 A ready supply of well located land for residential development will create downward pressure on house prices, maximise infrastructure use and protect environmental and agricultural values.
 Focusing growth in existing urban centres, or in areas adjacent to existing urban development will foster liveability and a stronger sense of community.
 This approach will support existing commercial areas, reduce infrastructure cost and maximise walking, cycling and other transport connections.

 Interim Settlement Planning Principles (Appendix A) will ensure that new development is well located; responds to existing urban and rural settlements; addresses land constraints; and fosters great places to live, work and play.
 The guidelines will be used to consider whether proposals for urban expansion and local growth management strategies will be endorsed.

 18.1 Identify future areas of urban expansion or intensification in local growth management strategies that are consistent with the Interim Settlement Planning Principles, (Appendix A) or comprehensive settlement planning guidelines once released.

-18.2 Secure an appropriate supply of residential land to meet projected housing needs within local growth management strategies endorsed by the Department of Planning and Environment.
+18.2 Secure an appropriate supply of residential land to meet projected housing needs within local growth management strategies endorsed by the Department.